Who We Help

 The team is made up of a central unit which provides advice, Dog and Handler training and practical support to 8 regional dog units based across the UK comprising a total of 70 dogs and 95 staff.

-We are Nationally and Internationally recognised for our work in areas such as currency detection, document detection, and kennel enrichment.
+They are Nationally and Internationally recognised for their work in areas such as currency detection, document detection, and kennel enrichment.

 To find out more click here!